Natasha Leggero: Career

 On September 2, 2013, Leggero participated in the Comedy Central Roast of James Franco as one of the roasters.
-The following day, Brickleberry premiered its second season.
-Leggero voiced the busty ranger Ethel in place of Kaitlin Olson, who only featured in the first season.
+The next day, Brickleberry premiered its second season.
+She voiced the park ranger Ethel in place of Kaitlin Olson, who only featured in the first season.
 Tubbin' with Tash debuted on October 2, 2013, on Leggero's YouTube channel.
 The premise of the show is Leggero interviewing guests while in a hot tub.
-In August 2015, she debuted her Comedy Central standup special, Live at Bimbo's (originally entitled Diamond Pussy), which was filmed in San Francisco.
+In August 2015, she debuted her Comedy Central standup special, Live at Bimbo's (originally entitled Diamond P__), which was filmed in San Francisco.
 In 2015, Leggero and Riki Lindhome created the Comedy Central series Another Period, which they also starred in together.
 The series premiered June 23, 2015, and was renewed for a second season, which premiered on June 15, 2016.
 On May 23, 2016, it was renewed for a third season, which aired in 2018.
 In 2016 and 2017, Leggero and husband Moshe Kasher embarked on The Honeymoon Tour, in which they performed stand-up shows and provided humorous relationship advice throughout the United States.

-Leggero currently hosts Rat in the Kitchen on TBS, which premiered on March 31, 2022.
+Leggero cohosts Rat in the Kitchen on TBS, which premiered on March 31, 2022.
 Her first book The World Deserves My Children, a collection of essays on motherhood in a post-apocalyptic world, was published by Gallery Books on November 15, 2022.

 Comedic style

 Leggero's comedy has been characterized as observational, with frequent commentary on celebrity culture and class.
 Her approach to standup has been noted for its heavy use of persona, which largely relies on costumes and "an air of mock-refinement and elitism."
 Journalist John Wenzel wrote that Leggero's use of persona allows her to "indict the most bloated, superficial aspects of our culture."
 Maggie Lange of GQ noted:

-All performers have a character to some extent, but Leggero is one of the few with a costume.
-She’s like a wolf in sheep’s clothing, but like a seasoned comedian in socialite’s clothing.
-She’s always been this way.
-Who is the most formally dressed being at every Roast?
-Natasha Leggero.
-Who is perhaps the only person to have ever worn long white gloves to the Laugh Factory?
-Natasha Leggero.
-It’s always like she’s going to another party.
-While other comedians are trying to out-casual each other, she’s sitting with impeccable posture, dripping diamonds, dripping disdain.
+On January 20, 2024, Leggero surprised an audience at The Improv in Los Angeles, when she flashed the crowd to impersonate comedian Bert Kreischer after his act.

 Personal life

-As of 2016, Leggero owns a home in Silver Lake, Los Angeles.

 Between 2011 and 2012, Leggero dated comedian Duncan Trussell, with whom she co-hosted the podcast, The Lavender Hour.

-In 2015, she married fellow comedian Moshe Kasher.
+In 2015 Leggero and Moshe Kasher bought a home in the Silver Lake area of Los Angeles.
+She married Kasher the same year.
 During an October 3, 2017 interview with Stephen Colbert, Leggero announced that she and Kasher were expecting their first child.
-On February 24, 2018, on Instagram, Leggero announced the birth of their daughter.
+On February 24, 2018, on Instagram, Leggero announced the birth of their daughter via c-section.